hyperbadger/terraform-aws-eks-kubeconfig/README.md

 # AWS EKS Kubeconfig Terraform module

-Terraform module which returns kubeconfig based on Ephemeral token for the cluster in question using cluster_id as an input.
+Terraform module which returns kubeconfig based on Ephemeral token for the cluster in question using cluster_name as an input.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements